-When major weather events threaten our area, we take extra measures to deploy a variety of technical resources so we can respond when needed.
-We will track the progress of the storm and remain ready to address any potential issues that may result.
+When major weather events threaten our area, we take extra measures to deploy a variety of technical resources: generators, fuel, fiber-optic cable and specialized tools to strategic locations near the potential path of the storm, so we can respond immediately to any damage.

 Before the Storm

 Be prepared and have an emergency plan in place.
 If you don’t have a plan and need help making one, visit www.ready.gov

 Keep your Grande account information and our contact phone numbers handy.
 See contact us for more information.

 Stay informed by listening to radio and TV bulletins and by reading our website updates.